TaahaNadeem/cybersecurity-portfolio/README.md

 ---

 ## 🔹 Python Projects
 Practical coding projects demonstrating programming, cybersecurity, and problem-solving skills in real-world scenarios.
+Each project is designed to showcase both coding ability and security-focused problem solving.

 - ### Password Generator

 **Description:**